Zubby003/Altschool-Vue-Exam/README.md

 ### USAGE
 The counter can be incremented by clicking the "+" button, decremented by clicking the "-" button and reset to 0 by clicking the "Reset" button

+## Contributing
+Contributions are always welcome!
+Please create a pull request or issue if you find any bugs or have any suggestions

 ### License <a name='license'></a>
 This project is [MIT](./LICENSE) licencse